The Humanitarian Settlement Program (HSP)

 - Global Special Humanitarian (subclass 202) visas, except under the Community Support Program (unless approved by the Department of Social Services).

 People seeking asylum are not eligible for the HSP.
-Since 30 August 2013, those who apply for protection in Australia have not been eligible for HSS services, although previously unaccompanied minors were exempt, as were those granted protection in immigration detention.
-It is expected that proposers under the Special Humanitarian Program (SHP) will provide central support to new entrants, although there are mechanisms for assessing and identifying the capacity and needs of the proposer, and ensuring HSS services are extended where gaps are identified.
+Since 30 August 2013, those who apply for protection in Australia have not been eligible for services under the former Humanitarian Settlement Services (HSS), although previously unaccompanied minors were exempt, as were those granted protection in immigration detention.
+It is expected that proposers under the Special Humanitarian Program (SHP) will be the main source of support to new entrants, although there are mechanisms for assessing and identifying the capacity and needs of the proposer, and ensuring HSP services are extended where gaps are identified.

 People may be eligible to receive SIS if they hold one of the following visas: